Open source · CC BY 4.0

 1) Pre-Build Checklist (Before First Feature)

-• Define domain boundaries: auth, monitoring/events, admin CMS, shared UI, tenant isolation.
+• Define domain boundaries: [list your app's main domains, e.g. auth, data management, admin, shared UI, tenant isolation].

 • Define tenant model: single-tenant vs. multi-tenant, user-level vs. org-level isolation, shared vs. tenant-scoped tables.

-• Define source of truth: Supabase for persisted data, Zustand for shared client state, component state for local ephemeral UI.
+• Define source of truth: Supabase for persisted data, [state management choice] for shared client state, component state for local ephemeral UI.

-• Freeze folder contracts: src/pages, src/components, src/stores, src/integrations/supabase.
+• Freeze folder contracts: src/routes, src/components, src/server, src/server-fns, src/integrations/supabase.

 • Design app_config keys and RLS before building CMS-driven pages.